The Beechjet 400 PRIVATE JET, for Jet Charter is a Good Choice because it has one of the largest cabins in it's call!

 The BEECHJET 400 PRIVATE JET, Private Plane Charter, Try Us!
 Aircraft Charter in this Jet because of its Versatility!

-After Raytheon Private Aircraft acquired the Hawker line from British Aerospace, the Beechjet 400 was renamed the Hawker 400, and the manufacturer soon introduced the improved 400XP.
+The Beechjet 400: After Raytheon aircraft acquired the Hawker line from British Aerospace, the Beechjet 400 was renamed the Hawker 400, and the manufacturer soon introduced the improved 400XP.
+It has one of the biggest cabins in the light jet category and can seat up to 6-7 passengers comfortably.

 The BEECHJET 400 had more than 90 Diamonds which were manufactured in Japan and then assembled at Mitsubishi’s San Angelo, Texas, facility.